EthicalSource/contributor_covenant/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at `conduct at ethicalsource dot dev`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at *conduct@ethicalsource.dev*.
 All complaints will be reviewed and investigated promptly and fairly.

+All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines